Nab-88/social-graphs-and-interactions/index.md

 We can see here how the communities are divided among the different races of middle earth.
 Communities 4 and 9 include mostly men.
 Communities 1 and 6 have mostly Hobbits, Community 3 is the Elvish one.
 Some communities, such as 5 and 2 seem to be more of a mix.
 That happens due to the battles and adventures throughout the story, forming connections appearing on the wikipages.
 A few characters seem to be very unconnected to other, and form a single person group.

-So as a conclusion, there are large communities including mainly a single race, while other communities are mixed.
+So in conclusion, there are large communities including mainly a single race, while other communities are mixed.
+In the confusion Matrix below we are able to see the rece division among the communities.

 #### Confusion Matrix